Secre-C/PersonaSpriteTools/README.md

 do NOT use this when replacing sprites that have button prompts next to them.
 They need to be in a full sized texture otherwise the button next to them won't be in the right place.

 ## ExtractSprite.py
 Exports unmodified sprite textures and sprite entries.
+Texture names will include the ids of all the sprites that point to them, unless the filename is too long where it will instead use the texture id.

 Usage: `ExtractSprite.py <path to .spd or .spr>`